Planning to travel to Egypt soon? Here are the Egypt travel tips plus all the mistakes to avoid while planning a trip to Egypt.

 So my advice?
 Haggle, haggle and haggle some more until you feel like it’s a somewhat fair price for whatever you’re trying to purchase.

 6. Buying souvenirs inside the Giza pyramids

-One of the biggest mistakes you’ll make while in Egypt is to buy souvenirs inside the Giza pyramids!
+One of the things not to do in Egypt is buying souvenirs inside the Giza pyramids!
 There are a number of sellers (they can be aggressive actually) who sell souvenirs like small pyramids, local Egyptian handcrafted pieces but try to contain your urge to buy!’